dustypomerleau/audit/refs/notes.md

 ## Auth

+### redirect URIs

+Error 400: redirect_uri_mismatch

+You can't sign in to this app because it doesn't comply with Google's OAuth 2.0 policy.

+If you're the app developer, register the redirect URI in the Google Cloud Console.
+Request details: redirect_uri=http://localhost:10702/branch/dev/ext/auth/callback flowName=GeneralOAuthFlow

+---

 Consider [EdgeDB Auth](https://docs.edgedb.com/guides/auth)

 5:32 PM]brennanxyz: Any good examples for creating a custom User object with a linked ext::auth::Identity on the /signup endpoint request?
 I get the code back on a successful signup, wondering what the best method is to go directly from a successful Identity creation to initializing a custom User... or is this accomplished within the schema?